 \subsection{The Black-Scholes PDE in the Presence of Arbitrage}

-For markets allowing for arbitrage we are in the position to derive the price dynamics of derivatives whose underlying following an It\^{o}'s process.
-It is a non linear PDE which coincides with the linear Black-Scholes PDE as soon as the arbitrage vanishes. \begin{theorem} Let us consider a market consisting in a bank account, an asset and a derivative whose discounted prices $X_t$ and $\Phi(t,X_t)$ follow an It\^{o}'s process.
+For markets allowing for arbitrage we are in the position to derive the price dynamics of derivatives whose underlying following an It\^{o} process.
+It is a non linear partial differential equation which coincides with the linear Black-Scholes partial differential equation as soon as the arbitrage vanishes. \begin{theorem} Let us consider a market consisting in a bank account, an asset and a derivative whose discounted prices $X_t$ and $\Phi(t,X_t)$ follow an It\^{o}'s process.
 In particular